rachelnadia/week-two/evidence.md

 ![image i just uploaded](issuew2.3.png)

 The part that got me stuck first was I hadn't put wget.exe into my c:\windows folder on my PC.
 Fortunately, when I asked for help in the Discord server, Dr. Graham worked with me step by step.

+I then continues to try the next part on my own.
+I created the folder in sublime text and pasted the links to the images.
+However, when I returned to the command prompt something didn't look right.